3.3 Contextual Inquiry

 -

 Run the remote variant when in-person isn’t possible.
 For distributed teams or software-only workflows, ask the user to share their screen on a video call while they work through a real task — not a demo, but actual work they’d do anyway.
 Record with permission.
 You lose physical context (desk setup, body language, interruptions), but for software products screen-sharing often reveals more about the digital workflow than an in-person visit would.
-The four principles still apply.

 -

 Wrap with a summary and clarifying questions.
-In the last five minutes, summarize the workflow back to the customer and ask any remaining clarifying questions.
+In the last five minutes, summarize the workflow back to the participant and ask any remaining clarifying questions.
 Confirm permission to follow up by email if you have a question after debrief.

 Analysis